iiitbtheoryclub/iiitbtheoryclub.github.io/_posts/2017-11-20-fraction-seq-converge.md

 ---
 layout: post
-title:  "What Does The Sequence Converge To?"
+title:  "Q: What Does The Sequence Converge To?"
 date:   2017-11-20 11:18:41 +0530
 categories: questions
 author: Apoorv